Dynamic flux surrogate-based partitioned methods for interface problems

-Let $\mathbf{u}_{1,k}$, $\mathbf{u}_{2,k}$, and $\bm{\lambda}_k$; $k=0,1,\ldots$ be the coefficient vectors of the IVR(C) solution at time $t_k$.
-There are several possible ways to specialize the generic system \eqref{eq:linsys} to this type of data.
-Since our goal is to develop a surrogate model for the dynamics of the interface flux, the most straightforward approach is to define the state of this system to be the Lagrange multiplier from the IVR solution, i.e., to construct the snapshot matrices $\mathbf{Y}$ and $\mathbf{Y}'$ in \eqref{operator_equation} using $\mathbf{y}_k = \bm{\lambda}_k$.
-However, this choice does not allow for any information exchange between the subdomains, which runs counter to the role of the Lagrange multiplier as the ``glue'' that keeps the subdomain states continuous across the interface.
-Indeed, the ``synchronization'' operator resulting from the choice $\mathbf{y}_k = \bm{\lambda}_k$ would generate a dynamic boundary condition for the subdomain equations without any input from their states.
-As a result, the flux generated by such a surrogate can drift apart from the actual flux needed to satisfy the first coupling condition in \eqref{interface_conditions}.
+Assume that the diffusion parameter $\bm{\mu} = \{\kappa_1,\kappa_2\}$ in \eqref{eq:TP}--\eqref{interface_conditions} is fixed and let $\mathbf{u}_{1,k}$, $\mathbf{u}_{2,k}$, and $\bm{\lambda}_k$; $k=0,1,\ldots$ be the IVR(C) solution of the hybrid monolithic discretization of the TP at time $t_k$.
+There are several possible ways to specialize the generic DMD system \eqref{eq:DMD-single} to this type of data.
+Since our goal is to develop a surrogate model for the dynamics of the interface flux, the most straightforward approach would be to construct the snapshot matrices $\mathbf{Y}$ and $\mathbf{Y}'$ in \eqref{operator_equation} using DMD states $\mathbf{y}_k = \bm{\lambda}_k$.
+However, this choice does not allow for any information exchange between the subdomains, which runs counter to the role of the interface flux as the ``glue'' that keeps the subdomain states continuous across the interface.
+Indeed, an operator $\mathbf{A}_\lambda$ acting on a DMD state $\mathbf{y}_k = \bm{\lambda}_k$ would generate a dynamic Neumann boundary condition for the subdomain equations without any input from their states.
+As a result, the flux predicted by $\mathbf{A}_\lambda$ can drift apart from the actual flux needed to satisfy the first coupling condition in \eqref{interface_conditions}.

 This observation suggests that the surrogate needs to be made aware of the subdomain states so that it can generate fluxes that will keep these states continuous across $\gamma$.
 To that end, we consider a state $\mathbf{y}_k$ comprising the Lagrange multiplier concatenated with the subdomain solutions on either side of the interface.
 Depending on the time instances at which one samples these fields, such a state can be constructed in two different ways.